RedHat-Middleware-Workshops/dayinthelife-integration/docs/Troubleshooting.md

 ## Failed installation of Integreatly

-* Fix for Integreatly installation process that fails
+* Fix for Integreatly installation process that fails.

 1. Check installation log for entries like this:
 ````